lauslim12/attendance/README.md

 - Sessions are signed cookies, implemented with a high-entropy session secret, and served with secure attributes (`secure`, `sameSite`, `httpOnly`).
 It is regenerated and refreshed in several instances for security.
 - Passwords are hashed with `Argon2` algorithm.
 - The secret to generate the OTP is implemented with `nanoid` (it has high entropy and it is a cryptographically secure generator), and it is different for every other users in the system.
+- Conforms to RFC 6238 and RFC 7617 (TOTP, Basic Authorization).
 - OTP is time-based and it is generated with RFC 6238 algorithm with `SHA-1` hash function and a high-entropy secret (above).
 OTP is verified with the `userID` via RFC 7617 algorithm.
+OTPs are for one-time use only (in a certain timeframe).
 - User identification generator is based on `uuidv4` algorithm for low-collision user IDs.
 - Secure API protection middlewares (`helmet`, `hpp`, JSON-only API with a secure parser, slow downs, rate limiters, XST prevention, XSS prevention, and many more).
 - Secure API authorization (session authorization, role-based access control, MFA with JWT/JWS).
 - API logging is performed using `morgan`.
 - API implementation conforms to JSON:API Standard and provides structured error messages and responses according to the best practices.
+- User can be banned by setting their `isActive` attribute to `false`.
+Banned users cannot access the API.
 - No cheap tricks and 'unusual' security through obscurity (double encryption, triple encoding, multiple hashing, and the like).
 Cryptography/security is used to serve a specific purpose and be an effective solution for that purpose.
 Incorrect use of said concepts will make the system to be less secure.

 ## Documentation